Schur-Positivity of Short Chords in Matchings: Refinements of the bijection

-As a first refinement of the Schur-positivity of $\M_{N,f}$, we present an equivalence relation on matchings, motivated by the Knuth equivalence on permutations~\cite{knuth_classes_schur_positive}: \begin{definition} We say that two matchings $m_1,m_2 \in \M_N$ are \emph{Knuth-like equivalent} if one can be obtained from the other by a sequence of \emph{elementary Knuth-like transformations}: \begin{itemize} \item Replace the chords $(i,i+1),\; (i+2)$ with the chords $(i),\; (i+1,i+2)$ or vice versa (i.e.,\ interchange a short chord with an adjacent unmatched vertex). \item Replace the chords $(i,i+1),\; (i+2,j)$ (regardless of whether $i+2 < j$ or $i+2 > j$) with the chords $(i,j),\; (i+1,i+2)$ or vice versa (i.e.,\ interchange a short chord with an adjacent endpoint of another chord). \end{itemize} \end{definition}

-The power of this notion is reflected by the following theorem: \begin{theorem} Two matchings $m_1, m_2 \in \M_N$ are Knuth-like equivalent if and only if $\core(m_1) = \core(m_2)$. \end{theorem}
+As a first refinement of the Schur-positivity of $\M_{N,f}$, we study the Knuth equivalence of matchings presented in Definition \ref{def:knuth like equivalence}.
+The power of this notion is reflected by the following theorem: \begin{theorem} Two matchings $m_1, m_2 \in \M_N$ are Knuth equivalent if and only if $\core(m_1) = \core(m_2)$. \end{theorem}

-We will prove Theorem~\ref{thm:knuth like equivalent iff same core} in two steps: \proofstep{Step 1: If two matchings are equivalent then they have the same core} \begin{lemma} Let $m_1, m_2 \in \M_N$ be two Knuth-like equivalent matchings.
-Then $\core(m_1) = \core(m_2)$. \end{lemma} \begin{proof} Since $m_1$ and $m_2$ are equivalent, we deduce that $m_2$ can be obtained from $m_1$ by a sequence of elementary Knuth-like transformations.
-Notably, given a matching $m \in \M_N$ and a matching $\varphi(m)$ obtained from $m$ by applying an elementary Knuth-like transformation, the matchings $m$ and $\varphi(m)$ differ only in the relative position of a certain short chord, and therefore $\core(\varphi(m)) = \core(m)$.
+We will prove Theorem~\ref{thm:knuth like equivalent iff same core} in two steps: \proofstep{Step 1: If two matchings are equivalent then they have the same core} \begin{lemma} Let $m_1, m_2 \in \M_N$ be two Knuth equivalent matchings.
+Then $\core(m_1) = \core(m_2)$. \end{lemma} \begin{proof} Since $m_1$ and $m_2$ are equivalent, we deduce that $m_2$ can be obtained from $m_1$ by a sequence of elementary Knuth transformations.
+Notably, given a matching $m \in \M_N$ and a matching $\varphi(m)$ obtained from $m$ by applying an elementary Knuth transformation, the matchings $m$ and $\varphi(m)$ differ only in the relative position of a certain short chord, and therefore $\core(\varphi(m)) = \core(m)$.
 A direct induction shows that $\core(m_1) = \core(m_2)$. \end{proof}

-\proofstep{Step 2: If two matchings have the same core then they are equivalent} \begin{lemma} Let $m_1, m_2 \in \M_N$ and assume that $\core(m_1) = \core(m_2)$.
-Then $m_1$ and $m_2$ are Knuth-like equivalent. \end{lemma} Before proving Lemma~\ref{lem:if same core then equivalent}, we introduce the notion of inserting a short chord into a matching: \begin{definition} Let $m \in \M_N$ and let $1 \le i \le N+1$.
+\proofstep{Step 2: If two matchings have the same core then they are equivalent} \begin{lemma} Let $m_1, m_2 \in \M_N$ be matchings, and assume that $\core(m_1) = \core(m_2)$.
+Then $m_1$ and $m_2$ are Knuth equivalent. \end{lemma} Before proving Lemma~\ref{lem:if same core then equivalent}, we introduce the notion of inserting a short chord into a matching: \begin{definition} Let $m \in \M_N$ be a matching, and let $1 \le i \le N+1$ be an index.
 Denote by $\insrt_i(m) \in \M_{N+2}$ the matching obtained by \emph{inserting a short chord} that matches the vertices $i$ and $i+1$, while pushing every vertex $j \ge i$ to position $j+2$.
 Formally, denote by $f_i:[N] \to [N+2]\setminus\{i,i+1\}$ the function that is described as follows:

 Then the matching $\insrt_i(m)$ consists of the chords $(f_i(j_1),f_i(j_2))$ for all $(j_1,j_2) \in m$ together with $(i,i+1)$, and consists of the unmatched vertices $(f_i(j))$ for all $(j) \in m$. \end{definition}